paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/README.md

 **The problem documented is simple: after four years, the TGA cannot demonstrate that promises made to 26 million Australians were kept.
 This requires investigation.**

-## License & Citation
+## Licence & Citation

-**License:** Creative Commons Attribution 4.0 International (CC BY 4.0)
+**Licence:** Creative Commons Attribution 4.0 International (CC BY 4.0)

-This work is free to use, share, and adapt for any purpose, including commercial use, under the terms of the CC BY 4.0 license.
-This open license is intentional—regulatory accountability research should be freely accessible.
+This work is free to use, share, and adapt for any purpose, including commercial use, under the terms of the CC BY 4.0 licence.
+This open licence is intentional—regulatory accountability research should be freely accessible.
 You are encouraged to build upon this methodology, replicate the approach, and use these findings in advocacy, research, or oversight activities.

-All use must comply with the license terms, which require appropriate attribution.
+All use must comply with the licence terms, which require appropriate attribution.

 **Suggested Citation:**

 Rekaris, P. (2025). *Implementation Status: TGA COVID-19 Vaccine Safety Monitoring Plan.
-Independent Audit Assessment* (Version 1.4.0).
+Independent Audit Assessment* (Version 1.4.1).
 Zenodo. https://doi.org/10.5281/zenodo.17731054

-## Acknowledgments
+## Acknowledgements

 This work builds on four years of systematic FOI requests, Information Commissioner reviews, and engagement with parliamentary oversight processes.
 Thanks to those who provided guidance on FOI procedures, regulatory frameworks, and academic standards for transparency research.

 ---

-**Last Updated:** November 30, 2025
+**Last Updated:** 30 November 2025

 **Version:** 1.4.1